abdeokar23/post_with_mqtt_switch/README.md

-# Posting data to a Blockchain
+# Posting data to a Blockchain using NodeMCU

 This code deals with POSTing sensor data to a blockchain.
 The sensor used in this example is a DHT11, and the data being POSTed to the blockchain is temperature.